OpenTechStrategies/csv2wiki/README.md

         $ python3 -m csv2wiki -c CONFIG_FILE [OPTIONS] CSV

-You can run from a different directory by using PYTHONPATH:
+Or run from a different directory by using PYTHONPATH:

         $ PYTHONPATH=<install_dir> python3 -m csv2wiki ...etc...

-You can also just run `csv2wiki` after installing it as a package:
+You can also just run `csv2wiki`, after installing it as a package:

         $ pip3 install -e .

-Run `python3 -m csv2wiki --help` to see complete usage.
+Do `python3 -m csv2wiki --help` to see complete usage.
 Summary:

 You create a config file that is specific to the particular CSV and destination wiki.
 The config file contains various parameters about